netscaler/netscaler-helm-charts/examples/citrix-adc-ingress-in-multicluster-istio/README.md

   In Cluster 2, perform the following steps:

-1. Deploy Citrix ADC VPX or MPX as multi-cluster Ingress gateway.
-Follow [Deploy Citrix ADC as an Ingress Gateway in multi cluster Istio Service mesh](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-adc-istio-ingress-gateway#deploy-citrix-adc-as-a-multicluster-ingress-gateway).
+1. Deploy NetScaler VPX or MPX as multi-cluster Ingress gateway.
+Follow [Deploy NetScaler as an Ingress Gateway in multi cluster Istio Service mesh](https://github.com/netscaler/netscaler-helm-charts/tree/master/citrix-adc-istio-ingress-gateway#deploy-citrix-adc-as-a-multicluster-ingress-gateway).

 2. Deploy `cpx-sidecar-injector` service.
-Perform the steps provided in the [Deploy Citrix ADC CPX as a sidecar using Helm charts](https://github.com/citrix/citrix-xds-adaptor/tree/master/docs/istio-integration#deployment-options) document to inject Citrix ADC CPX as a sidecar on the labeled namespace.
+Perform the steps provided in the [Deploy NetScaler CPX as a sidecar using Helm charts](https://github.com/netscaler/netscaler-xds-adaptor/tree/master/docs/istio-integration#deployment-options) document to inject NetScaler CPX as a sidecar on the labeled namespace.

     Use the following commands to enable namespace for sidecar injection: